AnkitSharma745/Master_Javascript/JavaScript Variable and Data types/Variable.md

 ```javascript
 var globalVar = "I am global!";
 ```

-## Scope of Variables

-JavaScript variables have different scopes, depending on where they are declared.

 ### 2. Local Scope:
 Variables declared inside a function have local scope.
 They can only be accessed within that function.